hydephp/develop/docs/creating-content/compile-and-deploy.md

 By the way, HydePHP.com is hosted on GitHub Pages, and the site is compiled in a GitHub Action workflow that compiles and deploys the site automatically when the source is updated using [this GitHub workflow](https://github.com/hydephp/hydephp.com/blob/master/.github/workflows/build.yml).

+## Next Steps

+So what's next?
+Well, keep creating amazing content, and share it with the world!

+We'd love to see your creations, so please share your site with us on Twitter, Facebook, or any other social media platform.
+Use the hashtag #HydePHP and #MadeWithHydePHP so we can find it!

+### SEO Tips

+While HydePHP takes most of the hard work out of setting up metadata tags for search engines, there are still a few things you can do to improve your site's SEO.

+#### Set a site URL

+This is the most important: Make sure you have set a `SITE_URL` either in the `.env` file or in the `hyde.php` configuration file.
+This is so that Hyde can generate absolute URLs, which are favored by search engines and required for sitemaps and RSS feeds.

+#### Sitemaps and RSS Feeds

+Next, since HydePHP automatically generates sitemaps and RSS feeds, you should take advantage of these by submitting them to search engines.
+For example, Google Search Console and Bing Webmaster Tools.
+This will jumpstart the indexing process, and make sure new pages are indexed quickly.
+You will also be able to see how your site is performing in search results.

+#### Social sharing

+Finally, keep sharing your content, so other people can find your site!